soee/Flowpack.OpenSearch/Documentation/Index.rst

 ====================================
-Flowpack.ElasticSearch documentation
+Flowpack.OpenSearch documentation
 ====================================

-This package provides an API for using Elasticsearch with Flow.
-The intention is to provide a simple, `fluent-interface`_-driven framework respecting the paradigm of Elasticsearch, made for working best with the features Flow already provides.
+This package provides an API for using OpenSearch with Flow.
+The intention is to provide a simple, `fluent-interface`_-driven framework respecting the paradigm of OpenSearch, made for working best with the features Flow already provides.

 Setting up the clients